serviceanimals/Harper/LL.md

 A dog can be a good language learner.

-Do you speak in more than only one human languages with your dog?
+Do you speak in more than one human language with your dog?

 For example the command sit in a few different languages.